-When driving in between Limassol and Paphos make sure to stop and visit Aphrodite’s Rock, which is particularly gorgeous at sunset.
+When driving in between Limassol and Paphos make sure to stop and visit Aphrodite’s Rock (below), which is particularly gorgeous at sunset.

-The last city we visited was Nicosia, the world’s only divided capital city.
-A large part of the island is under Turkish occupation, and the dividing line runs right through the middle of Nicosia.
+The last city we visited in our Cyprus trip was Nicosia, the world’s only divided capital city.

-To pass through you just need to show your passport, then you can go back and forth as much as you like.
+To pass through you just need to show your passport to the Turkish officials, then you can go back and forth as much as you like.
 There’s a lot of fascinating history in this city, so be sure to explore it to your heart’s content!

-The occupied part of the city contains a stunning mosque as well as plenty of places to smoke sheesha and enjoy fresh shawarma.
+The city contains a stunning mosque as well as plenty of places to smoke sheesha and enjoy fresh shawarma.

-While many people tend to refer to the two parts of the island as the “Greek” and “Turkish” parts, Cypriots consider the entire island to simply belong to Cyprus, with part of it currenly occupied by an invading power.
+Many people tend to refer to the two parts of the island as the “Greek” and “Turkish” parts.
+We were told by locals that Cypriots consider the entire island to simply belong to Cyprus, with part of it currently occupied by an invading power.

 Whether you’re interested in exploring the 10,000 year history or just soaking up some time in the sun, Cyprus is a destination worth visiting!